Genco

-Genco, Inc. (株式会社ジェンコ, Kabushiki-gaisha Jenco) is a Japanese anime production enterprise, founded on March 3, 1997.
+Genco, Inc. (株式会社ジェンコ, Kabushiki-gaisha Jenko) is a Japanese anime production enterprise, founded on March 3, 1997.
 Presided over by Tarō Maki, its headquarters is located in Roppongi, Minato, Tokyo.
 It has produced numerous anime series such as Honey and Clover, Nodame Cantabile, Elfen Lied, Kino's Journey, Accel World, Sword Art Online, Genshiken and Toradora.
 It has also co-produced original creations like Yasuomi Umetsu's Wizard Barristers and did project collaborations like in Hero Tales (with Hiromu Arakawa and Studio Flag) and in Xebec's Mnemosyne no Musume-tachi.

 Productions

 Genco produced most of ARMS' non-hentai titles and A.C.G.T's animation projects.
 It also works with J.C.
 Staff in some of its productions.